sassafrastech/gather-docs/testimonials.md

 ---

 Gather makes it easy to look up who's doing what when, what this week's menus are, and how to get in touch with anyone in the community.
 I love how I can search in Gather for everything that goes on, all in one place on my smartphone.
 I can reserve a guest room, check on a committee meeting location, and find out who drives that white Honda that has a flat tire, all within a few minutes.

-My favorite feature is that it keeps track of my work assignments and my signups for meals and sends me automated (polite!) reminder emails about these.
 All the organization that cooperative living requires is much easier with Gather.

-Tom is continually listening to residents' feedback and adding new features, figuring out ways to make Gather work even better to keep our community humming.
-Tom has created a system that is customized exactly for a community's needs.

 _-- Sandra McIntyre, Touchstone Cohousing_